eohjelle/quereada/README.md

 # Disclaimer

-I am not a professional software engineer, and I built Quereada as a personal project.
-I built it because it was a program that I would like to use myself, and share with others.
+I built Quereada as a personal project, because it was a product that I wanted to use and share with others.
+However, I'm not a professional software engineer, so the code base may not always adhere to industry standards.

+If you would like to contribute to the project, please do not hesitate to contact me.